Lennart Lindegren: Publications

 Lindegren's publications include more than 90 refereed papers on astrometry, reference frames, data processing, spectroscopy and instrument design.
 Besides those in space astrometry, a frequently cited paper deals with solar physics and the role of convection on the line profile, and another considers in a very general way the atmospheric limitations on small-field astrometry.
 He is a co-author of the canonical paper on the IAU 2000 'Resolutions for Astrometry, Celestial Mechanics, and Metrology in the Relativistic Framework'.

 Crucially, the bulk of his contributions to space astrometry has been in the form of a series of unpublished technical notes for Hipparcos and Gaia, amounting to some 200 documents totalling around 3000 pages.
-Timely, meticulous, rigorous, and often the final word on a given topic, they have been of immense value to the development and definition of these two projects.
+They were used extensively in the development of the two projects.
 In addition to the mathematical principles they frequently include working algorithms (often with source code when relevant).
 Amongst them are, for Hipparcos, the three-step astrometric reduction, optimization of the scanning law, notes on the imaging properties used for the multiple star analysis, assessment of chromatic effects, attitude developments, and many others.

 For Gaia, his technical notes cover the mathematical and statistical aspects of the Gaia instrument and processing (including the attitude determination and its mathematical representation with quaternions and splines), the modelling of the point/line spread functions, the CCD geometric calibrations, broad band photometry design, maximum likelihood determination of the CCD image centroiding, differential equations and optimal properties of the scanning law, along with the subtle systematic effects in astrometry caused by instrumental misalignments.
 All these important results that led to developments in the on-board metrology or to fundamental implementations in the processing, have appeared only in the form of technical notes, and therefore remain largely unknown outside of the Hipparcos and Gaia groups.

 Awards

-On 19 May 1999, Lindegren was awarded the ESA's Director of Science Medal for his extraordinary efforts in ESA's scientific missions.
+On 19 May 1999, Lindegren was awarded the ESA's Director of Science Medal for his efforts in ESA's scientific missions.
 At a ceremony in Bern, Switzerland, the first four medals were presented to scientific consortia leaders of the Hipparcos mission: Catherine Turon and Jean Kovalevsky from France, Lennart Lindegren from Sweden, and Erik Høg from Denmark.

 In 2009, Lindegren was elected as a member of the Royal Swedish Academy of Sciences.
 In 2011, he was awarded an Honorary Doctorate by the Paris Observatory, in recognition of his fundamental contributions to space astrometry over more than 30 years.
 In 2022 he received the Shaw Prize in Astronomy jointly with Michael Perryman.